Systemx23x/PI-Pwn-AIO/README.md

 ## PS4 Fake PKG Tools 3.87 V6 By Cyb1k & Modded By System23

-A AllInOne Solution to Extract/Repack/Verify/Editing PKG Files, with DLC Creators,Trophy Unlocker and a Video How to Merge Game & Patch in One PKG (100% Working Solution),<br>
+A AllInOne Solution to `Extract/Repack/Verify/Editing` PKG Files, with DLC Creators,Trophy Unlocker and a Video How to Merge Game & Patch in One PKG (100% Working Solution),<br>
-this Binarys are Called by Executables they need Manual commands drag&drop copy&paste, all needed Extras are Included!!!!!<br>
+this Binarys are Called by Executables they need Manual commands `drag&drop` `copy&paste`, all needed Extras are Included!!!!!<br>

 Its the only Solution to Merge Game & Patch in One PKG with correct Working and Informations.<br>